ihhub/fheroes2/docs/FAQ.md

 user interface improvements, higher resolution support, improved AI behavior and other enhancements.
 A more detailed list of changes can be found on the project's features and enhancements page.

-## Q: Does fheroes2 try to change the balance of the original game?
+## Q: Are there any rebalancing in fheroes2?

 No. fheroes2 does not aim to change the balance of Heroes of Might and Magic II or redesign its factions, creatures, spells or core gameplay.
 The project focuses on recreating the original game engine while fixing bugs and adding quality-of-life improvements.